 210,000 customers in Nigeria will yield an entity value of $1.6B (210,000 customer equates to about 20% of the addressable market).

 Table 10 Nigeria operations Profit and Loss statement

 We intentionally remain conservative in our projections.
-In Abuja and Lagos alone, indications point to a much great growth potential.
-With 26 million people in both cities, a high cost of living for western standards (>$5,500 rent a month for a 3-bedroom apartment) (Numbeo, 2021), and a shocking lack of true broadband and modern entertainment services, the market is in desperate need for modern standards.
+In Abuja and Lagos alone, the data indicates exponential growth potential.
+With 26 million people in both cities, a high cost of living by western standards (>$5,500 rent per month for a 3-bedroom apartment) (Numbeo, 2021), and a shocking lack of proper broadband and modern entertainment services, the market is in desperate need for modern standards.

-The total required capital until profitability is reached is $15 million, inclusive of prudent reserves.
-Of that required capital, $3 million will be used for the initial infrastructure set up to provide coverage for all of Abuja and Lagos; $3 million will be used for CEP / User inventory for the first 6,000 customers; and $6 million will be used for working capital until profitability is reached ($3.0 million is budged as a reserve).
+The total capital expenditure until profitability is $15 million, including prudent reserves.
+Of that required capital, $3 million will go toward providing the initial infrastructure set up to cover Abuja and Lagos. $3 million will be used for CEP / User inventory for the first 6,000 customers, and $6 million for the working capital until we reach profitability ($3.0 million in reserve).

-Detailed business plan is available for interested, registered investors on request.
+The detailed business plan is available for interested and registered investors upon request.